Auditory fatigue: Excessive vibrations

 Currently it is believed that auditory fatigue and NIHL are related to excessive vibrations of the inner ear which may cause structural damages.
 Metabolic activity is required in order to maintain the electrochemical gradients used in mechano-electrical and electro-mechanical transduction during noise exposure and sound recognition.
 The metabolic activity is associated with active displacements which are components of the sound-induced vibration involving prestin, a motor protein that causes OHC motility.
 Excess vibrations require increased metabolic energy.

 In addition, these extra vibrations can cause the formation of free radicals known as reactive oxygen species or ROS.
 Elevated levels of ROS continue to increase the metabolic demands of the system.
 These increasing demands fatigue the system and eventually lead to structural damages to the Organ of Corti.

 Recovery

 In all cases of auditory fatigue, sufficient recovery time should allow full correction of the hearing impairment and return threshold levels to their baseline values.
 There is currently no way to estimate the amount of time needed to recover from auditory fatigue because it is not usually detectable until after the injury has already occurred.
 Studies that measured recovery time have noted that the time required is related to the magnitude of the initial hearing loss.
 The most significant recovery was found to occur during the first 15 minutes following cessation of the noise exposure.
 When sufficient recovery time is not allotted, the effects become permanent, resulting in acquired noise-induced hearing loss.
-Up to 120 minutes of recovery time can be required of noises of only 95 dB.
+Up to 120 minutes of recovery time can result from noises of 95 dB.
 For comparison, common items that can produce noise at this level are motorcycles and subways.